major/MySQLTuner-perl/README.md

         mysql>GRANT SELECT, PROCESS,EXECUTE, REPLICATION CLIENT,SHOW DATABASES,SHOW VIEW ON *.* TO 'mysqltuner'@'localhost' identified by pwd1234;

+**Question: What's minimum privileges needed by a specific mysqltuner user in database for MySQL 8 or MariaDB 10.5 ?**

+        mysql>GRANT SELECT, PROCESS,EXECUTE, REPLICA MONITOR,SHOW DATABASES,SHOW VIEW ON *.* TO 'mysqltuner'@'localhost' identified by pwd1234;

 **Question: It's not working on my OS!
 What gives?!**

 These kinds of things are bound to happen.
 Here are the details I need from you in order to research the problem thoroughly: